-Cory's Shearwater, Balearic Shearwater, Yelkouan Shearwater, European Storm-petrel, Leach's Storm-petrel, Northern Gannet, European Shag, Black Stork, White Stork, Greater Flamingo, Common Scoter, Western Honey-Buzzard, Black Kite, Red Kite, Griffon Vulture, Short-toed Eagle, Western Marsh-Harrier, Hen Harrier, Montagu's Harrier, Northern Goshawk, Eurasian Sparrowhawk, Common Buzzard, Booted Eagle, Osprey, Lesser Kestrel, Common Kestrel, Merlin, Northern Hobby, Eleonora's Falcon, Peregrine Falcon, Barbary Partridge, Common Quail, Great Skua, Pomarine Skua, Arctic Skua, Mediterranean Gull, Little Gull, Black-headed Gull, Audouin's Gull, Lesser Black-backed Gull, Yellow-legged Gull, Black-legged Kittiwake, Gull-billed Tern, Caspian Tern, Lesser Crested Tern, Sandwich Tern, Common Tern, Black Tern, Razorbill, Atlantic Puffin, European Turtle Dove, Great Spotted Cuckoo, Eurasian Scops Owl, Little Owl, European Nightjar, Red-necked Nightjar, Common Swift, Pallid Swift, Alpine Swift, Common Kingfisher, European Bee-eater, European Roller, Eurasian Hoopoe, Eurasian Wryneck, Greater Short-toed Lark, Crested Lark, Eurasian Skylark, Sand Martin, Eurasian Crag Martin, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Tree Pipit, Meadow Pipit, Blue-headed Wagtail, Grey Wagtail, White Wagtail, Common Wren, Alpine Accentor, Rufous-tailed Scrub Robin/Rufous Bush Robin, Eurasian Robin, Common Nightingale, Bluethroat, Black Redstart, Common Redstart, Whinchat, European Stonechat, Northern Wheatear, Black-eared Wheatear, Rufous-tailed Rock Thrush, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Song Thrush, Redwing, Mistle Thrush, Zitting Cisticola, Common Grasshopper Warbler, Eurasian Reed Warbler, Western Olivaceous Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Orphean Warbler, Common Whitethroat, Garden Warbler, Blackcap, Western Bonelli's Warbler, Wood Warbler, Common Chiffchaff, Willow Warbler, Firecrest, Spotted Flycatcher, European Pied Flycatcher, Blue Tit, Great Tit, Short-toed Treecreeper, Eurasian Golden Oriole, Southern Grey Shrike, Woodchat Shrike, Spotless Starling, Chaffinch, Brambling, European Serin, European Greenfinch, European Goldfinch, Eurasian Siskin, Eurasian Linnet, Rock Bunting, Ortolan Bunting
+Cory's Shearwater, Balearic Shearwater, Yelkouan Shearwater, European Storm Petrel, Leach's Storm Petrel, Northern Gannet, European Shag, Black Stork, White Stork, Greater Flamingo, Common Scoter, European Honey Buzzard, Black Kite, Red Kite, Griffon Vulture, Short-toed Eagle, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Northern Goshawk, Eurasian Sparrowhawk, Common Buzzard, Booted Eagle, Osprey, Lesser Kestrel, Common Kestrel, Merlin, Northern Hobby, Eleonora's Falcon, Peregrine Falcon, Barbary Partridge, Common Quail, Great Skua, Pomarine Skua, Arctic Skua, Mediterranean Gull, Little Gull, Black-headed Gull, Audouin's Gull, Lesser Black-backed Gull, Yellow-legged Gull, Black-legged Kittiwake, Gull-billed Tern, Caspian Tern, Lesser Crested Tern, Sandwich Tern, Common Tern, Black Tern, Razorbill, Atlantic Puffin, European Turtle Dove, Great Spotted Cuckoo, Eurasian Scops Owl, Little Owl, European Nightjar, Red-necked Nightjar, Common Swift, Pallid Swift, Alpine Swift, Common Kingfisher, European Bee-eater, European Roller, Eurasian Hoopoe, Eurasian Wryneck, Greater Short-toed Lark, Crested Lark, Eurasian Skylark, Sand Martin, Eurasian Crag Martin, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Tree Pipit, Meadow Pipit, Blue-headed Wagtail, Grey Wagtail, White Wagtail, Common Wren, Alpine Accentor, Rufous-tailed Scrub Robin/Rufous Bush Robin, Eurasian Robin, Common Nightingale, Bluethroat, Black Redstart, Common Redstart, Whinchat, European Stonechat, Northern Wheatear, Western Black-eared Wheatear, Rufous-tailed Rock Thrush, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Song Thrush, Redwing, Mistle Thrush, Zitting Cisticola, Common Grasshopper Warbler, Common Reed Warbler, Western Olivaceous Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, Western Subalpine Warbler, Sardinian Warbler, Orphean Warbler, Common Whitethroat, Garden Warbler, Blackcap, Western Bonelli's Warbler, Wood Warbler, Common Chiffchaff, Willow Warbler, Common Firecrest, Spotted Flycatcher, European Pied Flycatcher, Blue Tit, Great Tit, Short-toed Treecreeper, Eurasian Golden Oriole, Iberian Grey Shrike, Woodchat Shrike, Spotless Starling, Chaffinch, Brambling, European Serin, European Greenfinch, European Goldfinch, Eurasian Siskin, Eurasian Linnet, Rock Bunting, Ortolan Bunting

 More famous than perhaps the birds are the "apes" of Gibraltar, in reality they are Barbary Apes, a long-established introduction from North Africa.
 Botanically the Rock is of great interest with a huge diversity of flowering plants on the limestone rock with Gibraltar Candytuft one of the specialities.